About AccuPredict Driver Projections

 Accupredict creator Cliff DeJong wrote this article in 2012 as a laymen friendly introduction to statistics and fantasy NASCAR.
 His aim is to help fantasy NASCAR players understand the relevance of statistics regardless of their understanding of statistical formulas and methods.

-In June of 2021, Cliff requested the calculation values for the 337 races Accupredict had ranked since 2012, so he could audit his algorithm and performance.
+In June 2021, Cliff requested the calculation values for the 337 races Accupredict had ranked since 2012, so he could audit his algorithm and performance.
 Cliff's follow-up report is below this first article.
 Jump to the '2021 Relook'

 This report examines several driver performance measures and develops a method for predicting the finishing order of NASCAR Cup Series races.
 It will also identify several metrics that will be used to forecast NASCAR outcomes.
 As well, how to combine these to get the best forecast.